Thar0/F3DEX3/README.md

 them binary incompatible.
 The lighting data structures, e.g. `Light_t`, `PosLight_t`, `LookAt_t`, `Lightsn`, `Lights*`, `PosLights*`, etc., have also changed--generally only slightly, so most code is compatible with no changes.

+`SPSegment` has been given a different command id (`G_RSEGMENT` vs `G_MOVEWORD`) to facilitate recursive segmented address translation.
+The original binary encoding is still valid, but does not support recursive translation like the new encoding, however recompiling with the C GBI will always use the new encoding.

 ## What are the tradeoffs for all these new features?